NookDev/signCalculator/README.md

 INPUTS

 1. Size Selection:
-This will create a ‘canvas’ for the sign, the canvas must have padding and the text added must not exceed the width of the canvas minus padding.
+This will create a ‘canvas’ for the sign, the canvas must have padding and the text added must not exceed the width or height of the canvas minus padding.
-If the text overflows the padding a warning must be given below the relevant text input that the text exceeds the available canvas width.
+If the text overflows the padding a warning must be given below the relevant text input that the text exceeds the available canvas width or height.

 	1a.
 Dimensions.
 	- 200mm x 300mm,